-The proverb, "it takes a village to raise a child" (whose origins are unknown) can help us to understand the philosophy that underpins M'Lop Tapang.
-It is recognised that children and young people are usually connected to larger kinship groups and communities that help with childcare and other tasks (Seymour, 2013 in Quinn and Mageo, 2013).
+Mageo, 2013).
 That village does not need to be a physical place and it can be the people, the values, and the ethics that surround a child during their upbringing.
-This is helpful to understand when there is increased diversity and challenge due to environmental and resource limitations on family life (Demaria et al, 2020).
-The arrival of the global pandemic immediately challenged the environments in which the children and young people of Sihanoukville, Cambodia lived, resources available to their families also rapidly diminished.
+This is helpful to understand when there is increased diversity and challenge due to environmental and resource limitations on family life (Demaria et al., 2020).
+The arrival of the global pandemic immediately challenged the environments in which the children and young people of Sihanoukville, Cambodia, lived, resources available to their families also rapidly diminished.
 It is collectively understood that global child health is the same as local child health and in this interconnected world brought closer by COVID-19, children's nurses globally continue to work to improve the life chances of children and young people.
-Whilst this report looks at the impacts of COVID-19 in Cambodia, children's nurses in the UK do not need to travel far to witness vulnerability and inequality which lead to children and young people in the UK experiencing some of the health-related needs as their peers living in lower income countries (Buser and Taha, 2022).
-International Society for Social Pediatrics and Child Health [ISSOP] (2022) highlight the pandemic is a child rights crisis, challenging the long-term survival and development of children and youth worldwide.
-Children's services worldwide were disrupted to address the needs of adults and as result this disrupted access to health, education and social care has exacerbated health outcomes to disadvantaged children and young people (ISSOP, 2020) Internationally, the philosophy that underpins children's nursing practice i.e., child and family centred care, needs to remain our focus if we are to advocate on behalf of children and families to effect better life chances.
+Whilst this report looks at the impacts of COVID-19 in Cambodia, children's nurses in the UK do not need to travel far to witness vulnerability and inequality which lead to children and young people in the UK experiencing some of the health-related needs as their peers living in lower income countries (Buser & Taha, 2022).
+The International Society for Social Pediatrics and Child Health (2022) highlight the pandemic is a child rights crisis, challenging the long-term survival and development of children and youth worldwide.
+Children's services worldwide were disrupted to address the needs of adults and as result this disrupted access to health, education and social care has exacerbated health outcomes to disadvantaged children and young people (International Society for Social Pediatrics and Child Health [ISSOP], 2020) Internationally, the philosophy that underpins children's nursing practice, i.e., child- and family-centered care, needs to remain our focus if we are to advocate on behalf of children and families to effect better life chances.

 COVID-19 had a negative impact on Cambodia's main drivers of economic growth - tourism, manufacturing, and construction which accounts for more than 70% of the country's growth and almost 40% of paid employment.
 As is most often the case, it is those already living in poverty that are most adversely affected by such situations.
-The local economic crisis in Sihanoukville, Cambodia put children more at risk of separating from their families, living, or working on the streets, health problems, drug use, social isolation, discrimination, lack of education or access to safe employment, and various forms of abuse (M'Lop Tapang, 2020).
+The local economic crisis in Sihanoukville, Cambodia, put children more at risk of separating from their families, living, or working on the streets, health problems, drug use, social isolation, discrimination, lack of education or access to safe employment, and various forms of abuse (M'Lop Tapang, 2020).
 With the arrival of COVID-19, M'Lop Tapang's mode of operation needed to change overnight to meet the new needs of the families it serves.
-UNICEF (2020) also highlighted other countries such as the UK were seeing how COVID-19 was exposing the already fragile situations in which many children and young people live, and that thousands of children and young people would need support during the pandemic but remained invisible to authorities.
-Save the Children (2020) also highlighted that the pandemic has been a stark reminder of the vulnerability of individuals and societies and that it has exposed deep divisions, inequalities and injustices between different countries and groups of people.
+UNICEF (2020) also highlighted that other countries such as the UK were seeing how COVID-19 was exposing the already fragile situations in which many children and young people live and that thousands of children and young people would need support during the pandemic but remained invisible to authorities.
+Save the Children (2020) also highlighted that the pandemic has been a stark reminder of the vulnerability of individuals and societies and that it has exposed deep divisions, inequalities, and injustices between different countries and groups of people.
 The rights of children are a fundamental goal of all policies; however, children and their rights are compounded by the multi-layered presentation of COVID-19 and the growing crisis it poses for the most seldom heard groups in society.

-Reflecting on the data collected M'Lop Tapang in May 202, October 2020 and June 2021, some clear themes emerged from the impact of COVID 19 on the children, young people, and families in Sihanoukville, Cambodia:
+Reflecting on the data collected M'Lop Tapang in May 202, October 2020 and June 2021, some clear themes emerged from the impact of COVID-19 on the children, young people, and families in Sihanoukville, Cambodia: